lukepolo/laracart/readme.md

 **Adding SubItems**

-The reasoning behind sub items is to allow you add addiontal items without the all the nesscary thigns that a regular item needs.
-For instance if you really wanted the same item but in a differnt size  and that size costs more, you can add it as a subitem so it caculates in the price.
+The reasoning behind sub items is to allow you add addiontal items without the all the nesscary things that a regular item needs.
+For instance if you really wanted the same item but in a different size and that size costs more, you can add it as a subitem so it caculates in the price.

 ```php
     $cartItem->addSubItem([